-Padel Magazine - Interview of Didier DESCHAMPS directed by Kristina CLÉMENT the 11 December 2013 at the Royal Riviera Padel Club of Beausoleil after a fierce 2h padel party and a radiant sun ...
+Padel Magazine - Interview with Didier DESCHAMPS conducted by Kristina CLÉMENT on December 11, 2013 at the Royal Riviera Padel Club de Beausoleil after a fierce game of 2 hours of padel tennis and a radiant sun ...

 Kristina CLÉMENT (KC) - When and how did you discover the padel? and or?